China’s Biotech Boom: New Medicine, Global Impact

 Work Link

-China’s Biotech Boom: New Drugs, Global Impact
+China’s Biotech Boom: New Medicine, Global Impact

 China’s biotech industry is growing fast, with breakthroughs in innovative drugs, global partnerships, and billion-pound investments.